Union Jack flag icon Canada flag Canada Ireland flag Ireland

 In response to experiencing crime2, wealthy individuals are making lifestyle changes.
 More than a third (35%) reported changing routines and three in 10 (30%) came off social media as a result of experiencing crime.

-Ex-Love Islander Molly Mae’s home3 in Manchester was burgled in 2021 and items worth £800,000 including designer handbags, shoes and jewellery were stolen.
+Ex-Love Islander Molly Mae’s home3 in Manchester was burgled in 2021 and items worth £800,000, including designer handbags, shoes, and jewellery, were stolen.
 In response to the burglary, Molly Mae reduced her social media usage and vowed to be more careful about what she posts about her home and luxurious lifestyle.

 Ecclesiastical recently published a new guide4 which provides scenarios and risk guidance to help high net worth clients minimise the risk of being targeted by criminals.